 - Check the windshield wiper fluid.
-Nothing is worse than going down the highway, getting splashed with muddy snow and then not being able to see out your window because you are out of windshield wiper fluid.
-The windshield wiper reservoir in my car is labeled a picture of the windshield.
+Nothing is worse than going down the highway, getting splashed with muddy snow, and then not being able to see out your window because you are out of windshield wiper fluid.
+The windshield wiper reservoir in my car is labeled with a picture of the windshield.
 Just open the top and fill to the fill line.
 If all else fails and you forget, a handful of snow on the windshield while pulled over on the side of the interstate will help temporarily.

 - Replace the windshield wipers when they show wear or are not cleaning the windshield well.

 I’ve always been slightly intimidated by changing the windshield wipers.
-There are always so many different types of windshield wipers to choose at the store that I’m often not sure which ones to get.
+There are always so many different types of windshield wipers to choose from at the store that I’m often unsure which ones to get.
 At EZWipers.com, it’s extremely easy to order the wiper blades in no time.

-The blades are even labeled driver and passenger just in case you are not sure.
+The blades are even labeled driver and passenger, just in case you are not sure.
 It literally only took me a few minutes to pop off the old ones and pop on the new ones.
 Please excuse the windblown look.
-I changed the blades when it was 32F, windy and starting to snow.
+I changed the blades when it was 32F, windy, and starting to snow.
 At least it’s done now!

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.